 The middle ear is the part of the ear between the eardrum and the oval window.
 The middle ear’s function is to transmit sound from the outer ear to the inner ear.

 The middle ear consists of three bones: the hammer (malleus), the anvil (incus) and the stirrup (stapes), the oval window, the round window and the Eustachian tube.

-The eardrum is very thin, measures approximately 8-10 mm in diameter and is stretched by means of small muscles.
+The eardrum, which is located in the outer ear, is very thin.
+It measures approximately 8-10 mm in diameter and is stretched by means of small muscles.
 The pressure from sound waves makes the eardrum vibrate.

-The vibrations are transmitted further into the ear via three bones: the hammer (malleus), the anvil (incus) and the stirrup (stapes).
-These three bones form a kind of bridge, and the stirrup, which is the last bone that sounds reach, is connected to the oval window.
+The vibrations are transmitted further into the ear via three bones in the middle ear: the hammer (malleus), the anvil (incus) and the stirrup (stapes).
+These three middle ear bones form a kind of bridge, and the stirrup, which is the last bone that sounds reach, is connected to the oval window.

 The pressure is increased due to the difference in size between the relatively large surface of the eardrum and the smaller surface of the oval window.
 The same principle applies when a person wearing a shoe with a sharp stiletto heel steps on your foot: The small surface of the heel causes much more pain than a flat shoe with a larger surface would.

 The Eustachian tube